Managing servers in a cluster

 neo4j@neo4j> ENABLE SERVER '25a7efc7-d063-44b8-bdee-f23357f89f01' OPTIONS

-{modeConstraint:'PRIMARY', allowedDatabases:['foo'], tags:['us','us-east']};
+{modeConstraint:'PRIMARY', allowedDatabases:['foo'], tags:['eu','eu-west']};

 modeConstraint is used to control whether a server can be used to host a database in only primary or secondary mode. allowedDatabases and deniedDatabases are collections of database names that filter which databases may be hosted on a server.
 The allowedDatabases and deniedDatabases are mutually exclusive and if both are specified, an error is returned.
-Server tags are used during database allocation and when configuring load balancing and replication policies.

-allowedDatabases and deniedDatabases do not affect composite databases, they are always available everywhere.
+allowedDatabases and deniedDatabases do not affect Composite databases, they are always available everywhere.

 initial.server.mode_constraint='PRIMARY'